shotgunsoftware/developer.shotgunsoftware.com/docs/en/toolkit/env_config_ref.md

 ## Introduction

-At the root of a Toolkit pipeline is the environment configuration.
+At the heart of a Toolkit pipeline is the environment configuration.
 Within a Toolkit pipeline configuration, the environment configuration files are where you define which Toolkit apps are available within different DCCs and customize the settings for each.
 This document is a complete reference to the structure and function of the environment configuration files.
 It covers the Toolkit concept of *environments* for configuring different workflows within a project, configuration structure, file referencing, and ways to discover what customizations are available.

 {% include info title="Note" content="While this document acts as a reference to the environment configuration files, you can  see a step-by-step example of editing a configuration setting in the [Toolkit Basics Guide on Editing a pipeline configuration](./learning-resources/guides/editing_app_setting.md)." %}